 What Are the Tax Savings on Pre-Tax Flexible Spending Accounts?

 Flexible spending accounts (also referred to as FSAs) are savings programs designed to help you pay for necessary expenditures such as medical, dental, and childcare expenses.
-FSAs must be set up through your employer, and you can set aside pre-tax dollars to help pay for these necessary expenses.
+FSAs must be set up through your employer, so you can set aside pre-tax dollars to help pay for these necessary expenses.

-How the tax Benefit Is Calculated
+How the Tax Benefit Is Calculated

 Your contributions to an FSA plan are set aside pre-tax.
 According to Cindy Hockenberry, Director of Tax Research and Government Relations at the National Association of Tax Professionals, "The amount of the benefit is subtracted from your gross wages before the federal income tax withholding is computed."
 In addition to reducing the amount of income tax you pay, FSA contributions also reduce your payroll or FICA taxes, which will constitute a fair amount of savings on your part.
 "No employment or federal income taxes are deducted from your contribution," explains the IRS in Publication 969.

 This is the only way that you can actively reduce your payroll tax, short of taking a cut in pay.

 FSAs come in two varieties.
 There are the medical FSAs which cover your medical and dental expenses, and dependent care FSAs that cover the daily cost of caring for your children.
 Due to the escalating cost of medical care and drug costs today, medical FSAs are particularly advantageous.
 Medical expenses are tax deductible only when your expenses exceed 7.5 percent of your adjusted gross income.
 It's worth noting that you must be able to itemize your expenses in order to claim these outlays as deductions.